oracle/terraform-provider-oci/website/docs/r/cloud_migrations_target_asset.html.markdown

 			Example: `bminstance-1`

 			If you specify a `vlanId`, the `hostnameLabel` cannot be specified.
 VNICs on a VLAN can not be assigned a hostname.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).
-		* `nsg_ids` - (Optional) (Updatable) List of OCIDs of the network security groups (NSGs) that are added to the VNIC.
+		* `nsg_ids` - (Applicable when type=INSTANCE) (Updatable) List of OCIDs of the network security groups (NSGs) that are added to the VNIC.
 For more information about NSGs, see [NetworkSecurityGroup](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/NetworkSecurityGroup/).

 			If a `vlanId` is specified, the `nsgIds` cannot be specified.
 The `vlanId` indicates that the VNIC will belong to a VLAN instead of a subnet.
 With VLANs, all VNICs in the VLAN belong to the NSGs that are associated with the VLAN.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).
-		* `private_ip` - (Optional) (Updatable) A private IP address of your choice to assign to the VNIC.
+		* `private_ip` - (Applicable when type=INSTANCE) (Updatable) A private IP address of your choice to assign to the VNIC.
 Must be an available IP address within the subnet's CIDR.
 If you don't specify a value, Oracle automatically assigns a private IP address from the subnet.
 This is the VNIC's *primary* private IP address.
 The value appears in the [Vnic](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vnic/) object and also the [PrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/PrivateIp/) object returned by [ListPrivateIps](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/PrivateIp/ListPrivateIps) and [GetPrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/PrivateIp/GetPrivateIp).

 			 If you specify a `vlanId`, the `privateIp` cannot be specified.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).

 			Example: `10.0.3.3`
-		* `skip_source_dest_check` - (Optional) (Updatable) Whether the source/destination check is disabled on the VNIC.
+		* `skip_source_dest_check` - (Applicable when type=INSTANCE) (Updatable) Whether the source/destination check is disabled on the VNIC.
 Defaults to `false`, which means the check is performed.
 For information about why you should skip the source/destination check, see [Using a Private IP as a Route Target](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingroutetables.htm#privateip).

 			 If you specify a `vlanId`, the `skipSourceDestCheck` cannot be specified because the source/destination check is always disabled for VNICs in a VLAN.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).

 			Example: `true`
-		* `subnet_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet to create the VNIC.
+		* `subnet_id` - (Applicable when type=INSTANCE) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet to create the VNIC.
 When launching an instance, use this `subnetId` instead of the deprecated `subnetId` in [LaunchInstanceDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/requests/LaunchInstanceDetails).
 At least one of them is required; if you provide both, the values must match.

 			If you are an Oracle Cloud VMware Solution customer and creating a secondary VNIC in a VLAN instead of a subnet, provide a `vlanId` instead of a `subnetId`.
 If you provide both `vlanId` and `subnetId`, the request fails.
-		* `vlan_id` - (Optional) (Updatable) Provide this attribute only if you are an Oracle Cloud VMware Solution customer and creating a secondary VNIC in a VLAN.
+		* `vlan_id` - (Applicable when type=INSTANCE) (Updatable) Provide this attribute only if you are an Oracle Cloud VMware Solution customer and creating a secondary VNIC in a VLAN.
 The value is the [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VLAN.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).

 			Provide a `vlanId` instead of a `subnetId`.
 If you provide both `vlanId` and `subnetId`, the request fails.
-	* `dedicated_vm_host_id` - (Optional) (Updatable) The OCID of the dedicated VM host.
+	* `dedicated_vm_host_id` - (Applicable when type=INSTANCE) (Updatable) The OCID of the dedicated VM host.
-	* `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
+	* `defined_tags` - (Applicable when type=INSTANCE) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
-	* `display_name` - (Optional) (Updatable) A user-friendly name.
+	* `display_name` - (Applicable when type=INSTANCE) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
-	* `fault_domain` - (Optional) (Updatable) A fault domain is a grouping of hardware and infrastructure within an availability domain.
+	* `fault_domain` - (Applicable when type=INSTANCE) (Updatable) A fault domain is a grouping of hardware and infrastructure within an availability domain.
 Each availability domain contains three fault domains.
 Fault domains lets you distribute your instances so that they are not on the same physical hardware within a single availability domain.
 A hardware failure or Compute hardware maintenance that affects one fault domain does not affect instances in other fault domains.

 		If you do not specify the fault domain, the system selects one for you.

 		 To get a list of fault domains, use the [ListFaultDomains](https://docs.cloud.oracle.com/iaas/api/#/en/identity/20160918/FaultDomain/ListFaultDomains) operation in the Identity and Access Management Service API.

 		Example: `FAULT-DOMAIN-1`
-	* `freeform_tags` - (Optional) (Updatable) Simple key-value pair that is applied without any predefined name, type or scope.
+	* `freeform_tags` - (Applicable when type=INSTANCE) (Updatable) Simple key-value pair that is applied without any predefined name, type or scope.
 It exists only for cross-compatibility.
 Example: `{"bar-key": "value"}`
-	* `hostname_label` - (Optional) (Updatable) Deprecated.
+	* `hostname_label` - (Applicable when type=INSTANCE) (Updatable) Deprecated.
 Instead use `hostnameLabel` in [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/).
 If you provide both, the values must match.
-	* `instance_options` - (Optional) (Updatable) Optional mutable instance options
+	* `instance_options` - (Applicable when type=INSTANCE) (Updatable) Optional mutable instance options
-		* `are_legacy_imds_endpoints_disabled` - (Optional) (Updatable) Whether to disable the legacy (/v1) instance metadata service endpoints.
+		* `are_legacy_imds_endpoints_disabled` - (Applicable when type=INSTANCE) (Updatable) Whether to disable the legacy (/v1) instance metadata service endpoints.
 Customers who have migrated to /v2 should set this to true for added security.
 Default is false.
-	* `ipxe_script` - (Optional) (Updatable) This is an advanced option.
+	* `ipxe_script` - (Applicable when type=INSTANCE) (Updatable) This is an advanced option.

 		When a bare metal or virtual machine instance boots, the iPXE firmware that runs on the instance is configured to run an iPXE script to continue the boot process.